labsyspharm/quantification/README.md

 **CommandSingleCellExtraction.py**:

-* mask: Path to directory where masks are stored (Ex: ./segmentation/cellMask.tif)
+* masks: Paths to where masks are stored (Ex: ./segmentation/cellMask.tif)

 * image: Path to image(s) for quantification.
 (Ex: ./registration/*.h5) -> works with .h(df)5 or .tif(f)